-In this article I argue that there is now a third and much cheaper option available to those companies who are looking to save money on recruitment.
-Actually not only I claim that they can save millions, but they could also achieve a better quality recruitment.
+In this article, I argue that there is now a third and much cheaper option available to those companies who are looking to save money on recruitment.
+Actually not only I claim that they can save millions (saving value is proportional to the size of the company), but they could also achieve a better quality recruitment.

-In this article, I challenge you that a business can run recruitment in-house yet on a skeleton HR team and potentially save millions!
+In this article, I challenge you that a business can manage recruitment in-house with a skeleton HR team and achieve significant saving!
 Yes, you heard me right, I am indeed saying you can run recruitment in-house without a large and expensive recruitment team.
 How?
 Let me explain…

 You do it by harnessing